2023 Best Value Health Professions Master's Degree Schools in Rhode Island

 Full Health Professions at Johnson & Wales University - Providence Report

 The excellent master’s degree programs at Rhode Island College helped the school earn the #4 place on this year’s ranking of the best value health professions schools in Rhode Island.
-Located in the suburb of Providence, RIC is a public college with a moderately-sized student population.
+Located in the suburb of Providence, RIC is a public school with a medium-sized student population.

 Read full report on Health Professions at Rhode Island College

-URI also took the #5 spot in our Best Health Professions Master’s Degree Schools in Rhode Island rankings.
+URI not only placed well in our value ranking, but it is also #5 on our Best Health Professions Master’s Degree Schools in Rhode Island list.

 Full Health Professions at University of Rhode Island Report

-With a ranking of #7, Bryant University did quite well on this year’s best value schools for health professions students working on their master’s degree.
+Bryant University landed the #7 spot in the 2023 rankings for the best value master’s degree health professions programs.
 Bryant is a small private not-for-profit school located in the suburb of Smithfield.

 Explore all the Best Value Health Professions Schools in the New England Area or other specific states within that region.